chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 9e211033635b   cgr.dev/chainguard/nginx   "/usr/sbin/nginx -c …"   2 minutes ago   Up 2 minutes   0.0.0.0:8443->8443/tcp, :::8443->8443/tcp   agitated_jones
 ```

-As this output shows, the name of the Nginx container in this example is `agitated_jones`.
+As this output shows, the name of the nginx container in this example is `agitated_jones`.
 Replace this with the name of your own container in the following command:

 ```sh
 docker inspect --format '{{ .NetworkSettings.IPAddress }}' agitated_jones